Kidoz-SDK/kidoz-mobile-sdk/Mediation/AdMob Adapter/Unity/README.md

 <B>*</B> Replace `publisherId` and `publisherToken` with the credentials received during the Kidoz Publisher Account sign up.
 *
 ### Proguard rules
-If you are using the Minify option in the Player settings please add this to proguard-user.txt file:**
+If you are using the Minify option in the Player settings please add this to your proguard-rules file:**
 ```
 -keep @interface org.greenrobot.eventbus.Subscribe
 -keepclassmembers class * {
   @org.greenrobot.eventbus.Subscribe <methods>;
 }
 ```